e-bushi/construct_vault_sol/README.md

 ### Client Integration

-Example of creating a vault transaction using the Solana web3.js library:
+Example of creating a vault transaction using the solana-program-test library:

 ```rust